 It is normal and healthy for a lake to have aquatic plants and algae growing in them.
 They help support a fish population and take up excess nutrients.

-There are many functions a lake can provide and it should be managed accordingly.
-Weeds and algae can be controlled in many different ways.
-The first step in a plant management process is the identification of the weeds and algae.
+There are many functions a lake can provide, and it should be managed accordingly.
+Weeds and algae can be controlled in many ways.
+The first step in a plant management process is the identification of weeds and algae.
 A lake management professional can help with plant identification and recommend options to allow the lake to provide the preferred functions.

-Invasive plants did not grow in the local area until they were brought in by an outside source.
-They have often different growth patterns than native plants and sometimes take over native plants.
-Some invasive plants have the potential to grow so rapidly, they form a "monoculture" or stand of one type of invasive plant.
-This reduces the diversity of habitat that native insects, birds, reptiles, fish, amphibians and mammals need to survive.
+Non-native invasive plants did not grow locally until an outside source brought them in.
+They have different growth patterns than native plants and sometimes take over native plants.
+Some invasive plants have the potential to proliferate rapidly.
+They form a "monoculture" or stand of one type of invasive plant.
+This reduces the habitat diversity that native insects, birds, reptiles, fish, amphibians, and mammals need to survive.

 Not all non-native plants are invasive, and not all native plants are non-invasive.
 The main difference between a non-native and native invasive plant is that a non-native invasive plant is a species that is not native to a particular area and has been introduced by human activity.
 Native invasive plants are species native to an area but have become invasive due to changes in the environment.

 Nuisance plants are plants that are a problem in a particular area.
 They can be invasive, noxious, or simply unsightly.
 Nuisance plants cause a variety of problems.
 They can outcompete and even eliminate native plants.
 Some harm human health and can cause skin irritation or allergic reactions.
 Property damage is another concern.
 Nuisance plants can grow over roofs, sidewalks, or other structures, causing damage.
 Some nuisance plants have highly flammable oils that pose a fire hazard.